 Also around this time, the marriage between Caracalla (named Marcus Aurelius Antoninus) and Fulvia Plautilla, daughter of the praetorian prefect Plautianus, took place.
 Septimius and Plautianus were old friends and probably distant relatives.
 They were both from Leptis Magna in Africa, and according to a less than favourable tradition mentioned by Herodianus, the latter had actually been the former’s lover.
 In any case, the emperor favoured his friend, had made him a praetorian prefect and nominated him for the consulship of 203.
 The marriage between Caracalla and Plautilla, however, did not prove to be a happy one.
 Caracalla loathed the girl and her father, and refused to sleep with her or even live with her under the same roof.

-Septimius Severus was a native of Africa and never forgot his roots.
+Septimius Severus was a native of North Africa and never forgot his roots.
 His home city of Leptis Magna had for centuries been in Carthage’s zone of influence and after the destruction of the latter by the Romans had seen a fusion of Berber, Punic, Greek and Roman cultural elements.
+In 111 BCE, the citizens of Leptis had become ‘friends and allies of the Roman people’.
 Septimius in his youth probably spoke Punic and since he was from a family of Roman equestrians, he learned Latin as a second language.
 He spoke the language well, despite retaining a slight African accent until old age (he would probably have pronounced his name as Sheptimius Sheverus).
 According to the Historia Augusta, the emperor had a sister who spoke no Latin at all.
 Septimius seems to have been quite ashamed of her.

 It is to Historia Augusta that we must turns for some information on Severus’ African campaign of – presumably – 202-203.
 In fact, this campaign is so poorly documented that we can describe it in one line: